Complaints Procedure for Commercial Waste Westminster

 Scope and eligibility: The process covers complaints from businesses, property managers, and authorised representatives about the performance, behaviour or administration of Westminister commercial waste services.
 It includes concerns about missed collections, contamination handling, vehicle or staff conduct and billing queries.
 This procedure does not replace statutory appeals or formal regulatory routes; it is an internal mechanism to improve service delivery and address customer concerns.

-Photograph of missed rubbish collection at a business How to submit a complaint: Complaints should be submitted in writing, clearly describing the issue, location, date(s), and any evidence such as photographs or waste transfer notes.
+A large blue industrial skip positioned outdoors on a grassy area, filled with a mixed assortment of building rubble and waste materials.
+The contents include broken concrete, white plasterboard, assorted cardboard boxes, wooden planks, and broken tiles, with some items spilling over the top.
+The skip's metal surface shows signs of rust and wear, particularly along the inner walls.
+In the background, a well-maintained green lawn with trees and foliage is visible, suggesting a suburban or parkland setting.
+The lighting appears natural, indicating daytime with clear weather.
+The scene reflects a typical rubbish removal operation, possibly related to construction or renovation waste, consistent with services provided by Commercial Waste Westminster in and around London.
+How to submit a complaint: Complaints should be submitted in writing, clearly describing the issue, location, date(s), and any evidence such as photographs or waste transfer notes.
 Please include the name of the business and the account reference where available.
 We recommend specifying what outcome you are seeking.
 Acknowledgement and next steps will be provided once a complaint is received so the complainant understands the process and expected timescales.

 Investigation and initial response